RedisLabs/engineering-blog/content/posts/redis-modules-into-arm-land-part1.md

 But first, let's take a look at RedisEdge.
 RedisEdge is not a Redis module, but an aggregate of three Redis modules: RedisGears, RedisAI, and RedisTimeSeries.
 It is distributed as a Docker image, which is based on Redis Server 5.0.
-Thus, one can simply pull the image, run it, and start issuing Docker commands, load models into RedisAI, and execute Python gears scripts on RedisGears.
+Thus, one can simply pull the image, run it, and start issuing Redis commands, load models into RedisAI, and execute Python gears scripts on RedisGears.
 Although one can easily get Docker out of the equation (by installing a Redis server and copying Redis Modules files), we'll see that Docker does actually provide significant added value, and it is worthwhile keeping it around.

 ![redis-edge-1](/redis-modules-arm-2.png)